Introduction to Hattiesburg

 They call Hattiesburg the Hub City because it’s centrally located between New Orleans (biking the French Quarter and Tammany Trace Trail), Natchez, Jackson, Meridian, Mobile, and Gulfport (biking coastal Mississippi).
 You’re just a short drive away from all of these cities if you’re looking to plan a weekend getaway to Hattiesburg or add it to a bike trip through the South.

 What makes the town unique is its college feel and large Millennial population (the largest per capita population in the Gulf South!)
-Instead of sweet tea and rocking chairs, you’ll find craft beer, street art, and eclectic shops.
+Instead of sweet tea and rocking chairs, you’ll find craft beer, great restaurants, street art, and eclectic shops.
 Who would have expected all this in southern Mississippi?

 Between the length and beauty of the Longleaf Trail, the hip energy of Hattiesburg, and the warm climate of Southern Mississippi, you’ll find a year-round biking destination.
 You might be biking in the morning during the hot season from June through September, with an average daily high temperature above 85°F. The cool season lasts from December through February, with highs in the mid 60’s, but as long as the skies are clear, you should be able to find a time to ride on any given week.